 If you need to learn the practical side of instructional design, this is definitely what you’re looking for.
 The program includes 20 video lessons that will help you master every stage of course development – from identifying learning objectives and creating a storyboard to perfecting the graphics and publishing your project online.

-It starts out with fundamental theories, such as ID models and adult learning theories, and then provides a deep dive into eLearning content creation.
-After the course, you’ll have all the knowledge and skills you need to design effective interactive courses and assessments.
+It starts out with fundamental theories, such as instructional design models and adult learning theory, and then provides a deep dive into eLearning content creation.
+After the course, you’ll have all the knowledge and skills needed to design effective interactive online courses and assessments.

 The course comes in two plans: Standard and Pro.
 The Standard plan provides you with theory that you can take at a comfortable pace.
-And the Pro plan additionally allows you to put theory into practice by completing practical assignments after every course module.
+And the Pro plan additionally allows you to put theory into practice and get hands-on experience by completing practical assignments after every training module.
 Pro learners complete these tasks with iSpring Suite (they get a 3-month free trial), then receive expert feedback, and polish their work if necessary.
 By the end of the program, all Pro learners have a ready-made interactive course created under the guidance of a Senior Instructional Designer.

 “This is a very dynamic and informative course.
 What’s even more important is that you can’t take it just to receive the certificate of completion – you’ll have to study really hard to get a passing grade.
 The result is totally worth it.
 I use knowledge from the course every day.”
 (Mackenzie B.)